GaryWang7/Wang_RAGE24_2026/README.md

 # **Single-Cell Multiomics Reveals Somatic Copy Number Alterations and DCLK1-Driven Inflammatory Signaling in Injured Proximal Tubule Cells**

 This repository contains the analysis code accompanying our study on somatic copy number alterations and DCLK1-associated inflammatory signaling in injured proximal tubule cells during kidney aging.

-This repository is intended to document the workflows used in the manuscript and is not distributed as a general-purpose software package.
+It is intended to document the workflows used in the manuscript and is not distributed as a general-purpose software package.

 Lab website: [Parker Wilson Lab](https://www.parkerwilsonlab.com)